 Additionally, the boxes with the plus’s in them represent positive and negative trend lines.
 These trend lines act as resistance lines and are hard to cross.
 The stock price may get close or even onto to these lines, but rarely will actually fully cross these resistance lines.
 This is how we can determine the long term trend of a stock.
 If the current trend line (which is the plus’s) is below the chart marks (which are the X’s and O’s), then this is called a bullish resistance line meaning the long term trend of a stock is positive and prices should rise.

-Identify the Important Buy and Sell Signals to Help you Make the Big Money
+Point and Figure Charting Tutorial: Identify the Key Buy and Sell Signals to Help you Make the Big Money

 Now lets go over the sell signals.
 The red filled boxes are basic double bottom sell signals meaning the stock prices should fall after this signal.
 When selling a stock based on this red box sell signal you want to make sure to sell at a price that that aligns with the red box.
 When you are ready to sell a stock this will help you sell at a price before it drops significantly.
 For example, you could use a point and figure chart to set a stop-limit or stop-loss order on a stock you own by setting the order price to the next sell signal price that could occur in the point and figure chart.